-In fact, Nelson reports that LGBTQ representation on the UNC Kenan-Flagler MBA stands at over 5%: twice the average for full-time MBA programs as a whole.
+In fact, Nelson reports that LGBTQ representation on the UNC Kenan-Flagler MBA stands has grown to over 5%: twice the average for full-time MBA programs as a whole.

 As he looks toward his future and a real estate development role at JBG SMITH in Washington D.C., he is in little doubt that the community building skills he learned at UNC Kenan-Flagler will come in handy.

-“I’ll continue to take this idea of being able to listen to folks, hear what they need, and deliver those kinds of products in the form of physical spaces,” Nelson says.
+“I’ll continue to build on this idea of being listening to folks, hearing what they need, and delivering those kinds of products in the form of physical spaces,” Nelson says.